lyra-c/lyra-c/README.md

 👋 Hi, I’m Jorge Lira, from Santiago, Chile.
-(You can call me Lyra if you wish) I’m interested in learning everything that can be used to solve tasks and problems. ✨ I'm a nurse (RN), and also a developer in development (pun intended) ☝🤓
+(You can call me Lyra if you wish).

+I’m interested in learning everything that can be used to solve tasks and problems. ✨ I'm a nurse (RN), and also a developer in development (pun intended) ☝🤓

+I'm a web developer.
+Right i'm taking a Data Analysis course at Google

 Technologies:
 - Ruby on Rails